Everything about garage door locks

 - Types of Garage Door Locks

 - Disadvantages of Traditional Garage Door Locks

 - Zip Ties

 - The Garage Shield

 A garage door lock works by blocking the door track with a bolt, most commonly through a sliding lock, or a T-handle lock and release system.
 There are a variety of different garage door locks, some affixed from the inside and/or outside, and each serving specific purposes based on the type of garage door you wish to lock.

 Slide Garage Door Locks

-A slide door lock is installed on the inside of the garage door, and functions just as it sounds, with the lock installed in alignment with a hole in the track for a bolt to pass through.
+Slide door locks are installed on the inside of the garage door, and functions just as it sounds, with the lock installed in alignment with a hole in the track for a bolt to pass through.

-A t-handle lock, named for its shape, functions more like that of a traditional door lock you’d find in your home, requiring a key to be inserted to unlock the handle that needs to be turned to open the door.
+T-handle garage door locks, named for their shape, function more like that of a traditional door lock you’d find in your home, requiring a key to be inserted to unlock the handle that needs to be turned to open the door.
 This handle is installed to the outside of the door, and the key used is usually an atypical cylinder shape.

 Disadvantages of Traditional Garage Door Locks